-Take a look at some of the very best places you should include on your trip to Northern France.
+Take a look at some of the very best places in the north of France to visit, below.

 1.)
 Le Havre